 Hi, my name is Erin Phillips.
 I am a teacher by trade but have always found joy in making things with my hands.
 I come from a long line of gardeners.
 My grandmother had a tiny city lot in Cleveland where she utilized every square inch of land to grow something edible: pears, currants, tomatoes, peppers, apples, melons… Some of my fondest memories of visiting her as a child include steaming pies and choosing which cans to take home with us from her cellar.
 When my husband and I settled into our new home on 4 acres in Batavia, I decided that I wanted to continue this legacy in my own way, by growing and making food to share this feeling of home with others.
-I make everything I sell – canned goods, bread, and other treats – in my own kitchen.
-I strive to keep things simple and delicious.

 Finally, we are raising our three boys here on the farm and trying to give them an experience of living close to the land, knowing where your food comes from, and learning useful skills that will serve them in life no matter where they end up.

 On this blog, I hope to share with you a mix of the various parts of our busy life here on the farm.
 Enjoy!